Xuanyu-Lyu/StatRev_IndirectGene/README.md

 ### Analysis plan
 1. Two different conditions: Both phenotypic AM.
 One with only phenotypic vertical transmission and one with both phenotypic and F transmission

+### Steps for using the pipeline

+1. Simulate phenotypes using scripts in Scripts/01-Simulation.
+Set up simulation conditions in runsimulations.py and submit the job with submit_simulations_hpc.sh.

+2. After that, use submit_processing.sh to extract the txt file for analyses in OpenMx.

+3. Use submit_sim_aggregation.sh to get a summary of all the simulated files at specified generation.

+4. Use Analysis/RDR/submit_rdr_test.sh to run the RDR analyses from the raw data.

+5. Download the processed txt files to local computers and run SEMPGS and regression.